hoverbike1/TOTK-Mods-collection/README.md

   - Decode ASTC textures asynchronously : Off ("On" may reduce texture loading stutters, but will cause black squares and glitched loading screens)
   - Enable Reactive Flushing : On (Improves rendering accuracy)
   - Use asynchronous shader building : On (Greatly reduces stuttering when shaders are compiling)
-  - Use Fast GPU Time : Off (Higher Accuracy with Dynamic FPS and FPS++)
+  - Use Fast GPU Time : Off (Higher Accuracy with Dynamic FPS and FPS++, but use On if you have a weak GPU)
   - Use Vulkan Pipeline Cache : On (Immense reduction in initial game loading time for AMD, and reduced stutters when compiling shaders for all vendors)
   - Anisotropic Filtering : x8 or x16 (If you use the "Anisotropic Filtering Fix" mod, and you experience graphical bugs with an AMD card, switch back to Default)
 - Ryujinx settings :